 1-1.
-General: This manual identifies the individual Military Occupational Specialty (MOS) training requirements for soldiers in MOS 42R9G in skill levels 1 and 2.
-Commanders, trainers, and soldiers should use it to plan, conduct, and evaluate individual training in units.
-This manual is the primary MOS reference to support the self-development and training of soldiers.
-All task requirements will be applicable to piccolo at the same skill level
+General: This manual identifies the individual Military Occupational Specialty (MOS) training requirements for Soldiers in MOS 42R9J in skill levels 1 and 2.
+Commanders, trainers, and Soldiers should use it to plan, conduct, and evaluate individual training in units.
+This manual is the primary MOS reference to support the self-development and training of Soldiers.

-The tasks related to musical performance in this manual are not meant to teach a soldier to be a musician.
-The tasks serve as a guide for leaders to evaluate performance and to ensure soldiers in skill levels 1 and 2 understand their musical responsibilities.
-Other publications in the references will allow soldiers and leaders to learn more about specific technical skills related to musical performance.
+The tasks related to musical performance in this manual are not meant to teach a Soldier to be a musician.
+The tasks serve as a guide for leaders to evaluate performance and to ensure Soldiers in skill levels 1 and 2 understand their musical responsibilities.
+Other publications in the references will allow Soldiers and leaders to learn more about specific technical skills related to musical performance.
 Units should make every attempt to stock these references in their music library.

 Other skill level 1 and 2 critical tasks that are not available for reference in the Soldier's Manual of Common Tasks (STP 21-1-SMCT and STP 21-24-SMCT) have been added to this manual.
 Those tasks are categorized into two areas: administrative tasks and tactical tasks.
-Use this manual with intent to establish effective training plans and programs that integrate soldier, leader and collective tasks.
-Soldier's Manual of Common Tasks (STP 21-1-SMCT and STP 21-24-SMCT), Army Training and Evaluation Programs (ARTEP) and FM 25-101, Battle Focused Training should be referenced during training plan development.
+Use this manual with intent to establish effective training plans and programs that integrate Soldier, leader and collective tasks.
+Soldier's Manual of Common Tasks (STP 21-1-SMCT and STP 21-24-SMCT), Army Training and Evaluation Programs (ARTEP) and FM 7-1, Battle Focused Training should be referenced during training plan development.

 1-2.
 Commander's Responsibilities: It is the responsibility of the commander to integrate individual and collective training in the unit's training plan.
-The training plan located in Chapter 2 of this STP should be utilized to support integration, train-up, and sustainment training of all band members in MOS 42R9G.
+The training plan located in Chapter 2 of this STP should be utilized to support integration, train-up, and sustainment training of all band members in MOS 42R9J.

 1-3.
 Trainer's Responsibilities: Training individual tasks to standard and relating this training to collective mission essential tasks is the NCO trainer's responsibility.
-The first-line supervisors are the principal trainers in the band because they directly supervise the soldiers.
+The first-line supervisors are the principal trainers in the band because they directly supervise the Soldiers.

-It is the trainer's responsibility to tell the soldiers which tasks they must be able to perform.
-The trainer must also tell the soldiers which tasks need further training.
+It is the trainer's responsibility to tell the Soldiers which tasks they must be able to perform.
+The trainer must also tell the Soldiers which tasks need further training.
 Trainers use the steps below to plan and evaluate training:

 - Plan the training.
 The NCO determines which tasks need to be trained based on the commander's training strategy.
 Training for specific tasks can usually be integrated or conducted concurrently with other training.
 The trainer should identify individual tasks that can be trained and evaluated concurrently with collective task training and evaluation. - Gather the training references and materials.
 This information is listed in each task summary.
-Additional references are provided in the References section. - Train each soldier.
-Show the soldier how to do the task to standard and explain step-by-step how to do the task. - Check each soldier.
-Evaluate how well each soldier performs each task.
+Additional references are provided in the References section. - Train each Soldier.
+Show the Soldier how to do the task to standard and explain step-by-step how to do the task. - Check each Soldier.
+Evaluate how well each Soldier performs each task.
 These evaluations may be conducted during individual training sessions or while evaluating individual proficiency of unit collective task training.
 An evaluation guide has been provided, for each task in this manual, to help the trainer conduct year-round, hands-on evaluations of critical tasks.
-The training plan contains information to use as a guide in determining how often to evaluate a soldier's task performance. - Record the results.
-The leader book referred to in FM 25-101, Appendix B, is used to record task performance, and gives the leader total flexibility with respect to methods of documentation.
+The training plan contains information to use as a guide in determining how often to evaluate a Soldier's task performance. - Record the results.
+The leader book referred to in FM 7-1, Appendix B, is used to record task performance, and gives the leader total flexibility with respect to methods of documentation.